*** PLEASE READ THE FAQ SECTION FOR ALL STORE POLICIES ***

 *** First documented evidence of my sewing prowess - made for my father as a Christmas gift when I was about 6 years old

 In 2024, I worked on perfecting my coat patterns.
 After making at least 15 of them, I finally settled on a few designs I'm happy with.
 This was a LONG process, since I would make a muslin prototype of every pattern I drafted.
-Then, if it seemed to be ok, I'd make the actual coat, streamlining the construction process where possible.
+Then, if it seemed to be okay, I'd make the actual coat, streamlining the construction process where possible.

-*** Evidence of some pattern attempts!
+*** Evidence of some coat pattern attempts!

 I love that my brain seems to be on auto-pilot when I'm deeply immersed in a sewing project, effortlessly mixing both intuition and analytical thinking.
 It never ceases to amaze me when I wake up with a fresh way to solve a problem, or when an idea pops into my head when I spot unlikely fabrics haphazardly lying next to each other on my sewing table.
 I find this magical process to be rewarding and surprising.